IN MEMES | Twitter has decided to stan over the Mkhizes for life

 Move over Kardashians, we have a new favourite reality TV family: The Mkhizes.

-Businesswoman Shawn Mkhize, formerly Mpisane, gave fans a glimpse of her life through the new Mzansi Magic reality show Kwa Mam' Mkhize on Thursday night.
+Businesswoman Shauwn Mkhize, formerly Mpisane, gave fans a glimpse of her life through the new Mzansi Magic reality show Kwa Mam' Mkhize on Thursday night.

 The show also featured fitness fundi Sbahle Mpisane and her brother Andile.